What is a Biomass Plant Technician?

 What Kind of Biomass Plant Technician Job Opportunities Are There?

-In the United States, there were 12,100 jobs for Biomass Plant Technician in 2016.
+In 2016, there was an estimated number of 12,100 jobs in the United States for Biomass Plant Technician.
 New jobs are being produced at a rate of 2.5% which is below the national average.
 The Bureau of Labor Statistics predicts 300 new jobs for Biomass Plant Technician by 2026.
 Due to new job openings and attrition, there will be an average of 1,200 job openings in this field each year.

 The states with the most job growth for Biomass Plant Technician are South Dakota, Nebraska, and Oregon.
 Watch out if you plan on working in Massachusetts, West Virginia, or Oklahoma.
 These states have the worst job growth for this type of profession.